 ABI supports a reasonable resolution of floodplain management utilizing sound science while maintaining economic development.
+ABI supports timely issuance of permits by the Department.

 Global Climate

 Climate change as a global environmental issue is best addressed at the international and federal level utilizing sound science and current data.
 ABI cautions against state and regional regulation and mandates that put lowa business and industry at a competitive disadvantage.
 State and federal climate policies must be complementary and invigorate lowa business and industry.